DIY Reusable Advent Calendar

 Sizing the Board

 First make the board that the presents and the decorations will be hung from.
 There’s no prescriptive size for the panel.
-Dimensions will be dependant upon factors including: The area of wall it will hang on, the size of the gifts and or decorations to be displayed, as well as how much space you have to store it for the other 11 months of the year.
+Dimensions will be dependent upon factors including: The area of wall it will hang on, the size of the gifts and or decorations to be displayed, as well as how much space you have to store it for the other 11 months of the year.
 The “pattern’ you choose for the hooks will also be a factor.

 There is a minimum size, which will allow enough “drop” – to allow space to hang the items, as well as enough space between them so they can hang free.
 As a rule of thumb, a 10-15cm gap between pegs, and a 12-15cm drop between pegs works well.
 For 24 number countdown the pattern can be 4 x6 or 3x 8.
 Allow a margin on either side and top for decoration.
 I’ve made a variety of sizes for friends (usually the 4×6 version).
 The version for us however is 3×8.
 The board was cut 45cm wide by 160cm deep.
-It was cut to order be a local woodmerchants for £10.

 Preparing the Board

 Sandpaper the board all over to prepare it for painting.
-Ideally outside, as this creates lots of dust.Round off the sides and corners with the sandpaper, before washing down and painting with undercoat.
+Ideally outside, as this creates lots of dust.

 Once the undercoat is dry, measure (twice) where the holes should be, and mark with a pencil.